The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/2-building-a-static-web-server-with-middleware.md

 Rather than defining endpoints for every single static asset that you wish to serve, we can use the `express.static()` middleware generator included with Express.

 `express.static()` is not middleware itself.
-Instead, invoking this function with a filepath to the entire folder containing our static statics will generate a middleware function that we can use:
+Instead, invoking this function will generate a middleware function that we can use.
+We just need to provide a filepath to the folder containing our static assets:

 ```js
 const path = require('path');